What is Neurosurgery?

 Neurosurgery is surgery of the nervous system.

 Most people think of neurosurgery as brain surgery — but it is much more!
 It is the medical specialty concerned with the diagnosis and treatment of of patients with injury to, or diseases/disorders of the brain, spinal cord and spinal column, and peripheral nerves within all parts of the body.
 The specialty of neurosurgical care includes both adult and pediatric patients.
-Dependent upon the nature of the injury or disease a neurological surgeon may provide surgical and/or non-surgical care.
+Dependent upon the nature of the injury or disease a neurological surgeon may provide surgical and/or non-surgical care department.

 Who is a Neurosurgeon?